 *Reconstituted from concentrated stock

 The shop-bought varieties have so many more ingredients than my home-made version.
 I can’t understand why sugar and flavours need to be added to stock, never mind “vegetable” fat, soy and colours (dare I ask what colour is it before they add the colouring?)
-I might be wrong, but I’d be surprised if the manufacturers went to the same lengths I do to get good quality free ranged chicken…
+Maybe I'm wrong, but I’d be surprised if the manufacturers went to the same lengths I do to get good quality free ranged chicken…

-I much prefer making my own as it uses up leftovers that could otherwise be wasted – and as it pretty much looks after itself, it isn’t much effort to make at all.
+It's so much better making my own as it uses up leftovers that could otherwise be wasted – and as it pretty much looks after itself, it isn’t much effort to make at all.

 Ingredients